webpack/webpack.js.org/src/content/plugins/compression-webpack-plugin.md

 **Note** Brotli’s `BROTLI_PARAM_QUALITY` option is functionally equivalent to zlib’s `level` option.
 You can find all Brotli’s options in [the relevant part of the zlib module documentation](https://nodejs.org/api/zlib.html#zlib_class_brotlioptions).

-### Multiple compressed versions of assets for different algorithm {#multiple-compressed-versions-of-assets-for-different-algorithm}
+### Multiple compressed versions of assets for different algorithm $#multiple-compressed-versions-of-assets-for-different-algorithm$

 **webpack.config.js**